Marsala Pork Chops for Two Recipe

 - Hot cooked egg noodles

 - 1. Place bread crumbs in a large resealable plastic bag.
 Add pork chops, one at a time, and shake to coat.
-In a large skillet, cook chops in 2 teaspoons oil over medium heat for 4-6 minutes on each side or until a meat thermometer reads 160°.
+In a large skillet, cook chops in 2 teaspoons oil over medium heat for 4-6 minutes on each side or until a thermometer reads 160°.
 Remove and keep warm.

 - 2. In the same skillet, saute onions in remaining oil until tender.
 Add garlic; cook 2 minutes longer.
 Add the white wine, marsala, pepper and salt, stirring to loosen browned bits from pan.
 Cook, stirring occasionally, until liquid is nearly evaporated.
 Stir in butter until melted.
 Serve with pork chops and noodles.
 Yield: 2 servings.